kenklin/2jsonj/README.md

         ]
     }
 }</pre>
-- The **2json.com** web service caches the resultant JSON.
+- The **2json.com** web service caches the *csvurl* and its resultant JSON.
 If you believe the information is stale, add **no-cache** to the query string, like so ...

   [http://www.2json.com/csv2json/api?url=*csvurl*&**no-cache**](http://www.2json.com/csv2json/api?url=csvurl&no-cache).

-The table following summaries the technologies used ...
+The table following summaries the **2json.com** web services technologies used ...
 <table>
 <tr><th>Type</th>
   <th>Technology</th></tr>